-11.1 A casual employee is an employee who is engaged and paid as a casual employee and will not include a part-time or full-time employee.

-On each occasion a casual employee is required to attend work the employee will be paid for a minimum of 3 hours' work, except by agreement between the employer and the employee.
+- (a) A casual employee is an employee who is engaged and paid as a casual employee and will not include a part-time or full-time employee. - (b) On each occasion a casual employee is required to attend work the employee will be paid for a minimum of three hours' work, except by agreement between the employer and the employee.